tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 end
 ```

-Instead of using these methods one should use the following methods to store timestamps with timezones:
+Instead of using these methods, one should use the following methods to store
+timestamps with timezones:

 - `add_timestamps_with_timezone`
 - `timestamps_with_timezone`

 This ensures all timestamps have a time zone specified.
-This in turn means existing timestamps won't
+This, in turn, means
-suddenly use a different timezone when the system's timezone changes.
-It also makes it very clear which
+existing timestamps won't suddenly use a different timezone when the system's
-timezone was used in the first place.
+timezone changes.
+It also makes it very clear which timezone was used in the
+first place.

 ## Storing JSON in database